smalot/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 On Magento, there's no localizable property on attribute, only scopes Global, Website and storeview.
 As storeviews are usually used for translation on Magento, we map localizable to scope storeview.
-Storeviews are children of website
+Storeviews are children of website.

 ===================   ===========  ====================
            Akeneo side                Magento side